Justice Services - Youth

 Back to a Future

-Goodwill’s Back to a Future (BTAF) Program is funded through the Palm Beach County Public Safety Department.
+Goodwill’s Back to a Future (BTAF) Youth Reentry Program is funded through the Palm Beach County Public Safety Department.
 The program was created for youth returning home to Palm Beach County from a residential commitment program.
 The goal of the BTAF Program is to reduce recidivism by providing participants with services that will help make them successful.
 The program begins at the time of commitment, continues through the transition period (60 days before release) and follows the participant back into the community.
 Youth are eligible if they are moderate to high risk to recidivate and are returning to Palm Beach County.

+Each participant served through Gulfstream Goodwill’s BTAF Youth Re-entry Services receives a Master Level Case Manager, under the supervision of the Clinical Team Leader who works with them to address their needs and concerns.
 The need for programs and services is determined for each participant individually, based on an assessment.
 A case plan is developed while the youth is still in commitment; referrals to services are done before release or upon release into the community.
 All participants are provided with comprehensive case management to assist them in accessing services and supports, ranging from transitional housing to community service hours or mental health/mentoring services and pro-social activities.

 Gulfstream Goodwill Industries' services to BTAF participants include case management, life skills training, Goodwill Works (job readiness), educational assistance and employment services.

-Alternatives to Secure Detention youth participate in monthly activities designed to enhance social skills, life skills, and improve self-esteem and motivation.
+Intensive Home Detention youth participate in monthly activities designed to enhance social skills, life skills, and improve self-esteem and motivation.
 Some of these activities include guest speakers, educational modules, and movie and game nights.
 During holidays and other school closures, participants enjoy outings, such as fishing, bowling and skating.